comychitz/knowledge/mathematics/README.md

 *"the Queen of the Sciences" - Carl Friedrich Gauss*

 ## why log?
-Why is the *logarthim* function so important and frequently used in engineering?
+Why is the *logarithm* function so important and frequently used in engineering?
 Well, there are many answers to that question, but let's try and breakdown why *log* is so powerful and also show some practical applications of it.